Turkitutu/cheesy.js/docs/Client.md

 ### <a id=handlepacket></a>Client.handlePacket(connection, packet)

->Handles the known packets and emits events..
+>Handles the known packets and emits events.
 >
 >**Parameters :**
 >| Parameter | Type | Description |